shibyan-ai-engineer/bitbucket-mcp-tutorial/README.md

 ## 🚀 What This Server Does

-This MCP server provides **11 powerful tools** and **4 data resources** that enable AI assistants to:
+Transform your AI assistant into a **powerful development companion** that can:

 ### 🔧 Repository Management
-- List and explore Bitbucket repositories
+- 📋 List and explore Bitbucket repositories with intelligent filtering
-- Get detailed repository information and metadata
+- 📊 Get detailed repository analytics and metadata
-- Access repository data through MCP resources
+- 🔍 Access repository data through MCP resources for complex queries

-### 🔀 Pull Request Operations
+### 🔀 Pull Request Automation
-- List, review, and analyze pull requests
+- 📝 List, review, and analyze pull requests automatically
-- Get detailed PR information and code diffs
+- 💻 Get detailed PR information and complete code diffs
-- Manage PR workflows (approve, merge, decline)
+- ⚡ Manage PR workflows (approve, merge, decline) with AI reasoning
-- Add comments and participate in code reviews
+- 💬 Add intelligent comments and participate in collaborative reviews

-### 💬 Code Review Features
+### 🤖 AI-Powered Code Review
-- View and analyze code changes
+- 🔍 Analyze code changes with context-aware suggestions
-- Add inline and general comments
+- 📈 Identify potential issues, optimizations, and best practices
-- Participate in collaborative code review processes
+- 🎯 Generate meaningful code review comments automatically
+- 🔄 Streamline your entire review process with AI assistance

+**Real Example**: *"Hey Claude, review the latest PR in my-repo and suggest improvements"* → Your AI assistant fetches the PR, analyzes the diff, and provides detailed code review feedback!

 ## 📋 Prerequisites